jmandel/interop-2019-nprms/ehi-export.md

 ## Background on ONC's EHI Export requirement

-ONC's proposed rule requires that certified EHRs provide support for the export of a patient's complete electronic health information (EHI).
+ONC's proposed rule includes a certification requirement for the export of a patient's complete electronic health information (EHI).
 Under ONC's proposal:

 * a patient (or authorized representative) can request that an export be performed